Tuesday, November 26, 2024

 Thought I Got Snagged, Until the Trout Took Drag

-Catching fall stockers from our rivers has never been easy for me.
 There've been only a couple of times the past two years when I caught three of them on an outing.
 I haven't really fished the fall stockers over the course of fall and winter until two years ago, but I did find they cooperate with a thorough approach, after I decided that would be with an ultralight spinning rod and a black marabou jig.

 I fly fish too.
 That's the only way I fished them in the fall for a while, though that amounted to one or two outings a season.
-I wasn't successful, besides having a nice one break off a Wooly Bugger.
-Spinning might by proxy for my fly rods.
+I wasn't successful, besides having a nice one break off a Woolly Bugger.
+Spinning might be proxy for my fly rods.
 Maybe I'll switch out the spinning rod for my two-weight or more likely my five-weight.
 Maybe I'm just learning the rivers before I approach the trout in a more difficult way.

 "Restrain your dog, in case someone else comes down," I was told.